3, Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2016).

 BU’s online Master of Science in Computer Information Systems (MSCIS) is designed for working professionals who seek to advance their careers in the IT field.
-The MSCIS features concentrations in Computer Networks, Database Management & Business Intelligence, Health Informatics, IT Project Management, Security, and Web Application Development—some of the fastest growing and highest paid segments of the IT job market.
+The MSCIS features concentrations in Computer Networks, Data Analytics, Database Management & Business Intelligence, Health Informatics, IT Project Management, Security, and Web Application Development—some of the fastest growing and highest paid segments of the IT job market.

 The MSCIS offers a unique opportunity to gain expertise—and career advancement—in these six areas of concentration.
 You’ll learn from expert faculty who are also industry leaders involved with building networks, developing applications, and fighting cyber terrorism for the world’s top companies.
 In other words, online programs at Boston University provide something you won’t get anywhere else: a cutting-edge technical education rooted in a 150-year old tradition of academic excellence.

 The MSCIS will prepare you to: